Brand Name Treanda Common Name bendamustine

 Liver problems: Bendamustine can affect your liver function.
 If you have severe liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Secondary cancer: This medication can increase the risk of developing leukemia.
+Secondary cancer: This medication can increase the risk of developing leukemia or lung cancer.
 If you are concerned about this, talk to your doctor about the risks and benefits of using this medication.

-Surgery: If you need surgery, tell your doctor or anaesthetist that you are taking this medication.
+Surgery: If you need surgery, tell your doctor or anesthetist that you are taking this medication.